robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 ### 5.2.4 FOR Loops

 > [!IMPORTANT]
-> LXX Understand the purpose and basic concept of FOR Loops (K2)
+> LO-XX Understand the purpose and basic concept of FOR Loops (K2)

 The `FOR` loop in Robot Framework repeats a set of keywords multiple times, iterating over a sequence of values.
 This allows you to perform the same actions for different items without duplicating code, enhancing the efficiency and readability of your keyword logic.